Bronze Sponsorship Package

 Rob earned a Bachelor of Science in Geology from Vanderbilt University and a Master of Science from the University of California Santa Cruz.
 He lives in the Woodlands, Texas with his wife and two sons (11 and 14 years old).
 Rob is a former Loaned Executive and Young Leaders Chair with United Way of Greater Houston.
 He enjoys snow skiing, traveling, and inspiring others to innovate.

-Rocky R. Roden owns his own consulting company, Rocky Ridge Resources Inc., and works with several oil companies on technical and prospect evaluation issues.
-He also is a principal in the Rose and Associates DHI Risk Analysis Consortium and is Chief Consulting Geophysicist with Seismic Micro-technology.
-He is a proven oil finder (36 years in the industry) with extensive knowledge of modern geoscience technical approaches (past Chairman-The Leading Edge Editorial Board).
-As Chief Geophysicist and Director of Applied Technology for Repsol-YPF, his role comprised advising corporate officers, geoscientists, and managers on interpretation, strategy and technical analysis for exploration and development in offices in the U.S., Argentina, Spain, Egypt, Bolivia, Ecuador, Peru, Brazil, Venezuela, Malaysia, and Indonesia.
+Rocky R. Roden owns Rocky Ridge Resources, a consulting practice, and works with several oil companies on technical and prospect evaluation issues.
+Mr. Roden advises Geophysical Insights in technology development direction and consulting engagements.
+He also is a principal in the Rose and Associates DHI Risk Analysis Consortium, where he works with producers worldwide.
+Rocky is a proven oil finder (36 years in the industry) with extensive knowledge of modern geoscience technical approaches and past Chairman of The Leading Edge Editorial Board.
+As Chief Geophysicist and Director of Applied Technology for Repsol-YPF, his role included advising corporate officers, geoscientists, and managers on interpretation, strategy, and technical analysis for exploration and development in offices in the U.S., Argentina, Spain, Egypt, Bolivia, Ecuador, Peru, Brazil, Venezuela, Malaysia, and Indonesia.
 He has been involved in the technical and economic evaluation of Gulf of Mexico lease sales, farmouts worldwide, and bid rounds in South America, Europe, and the Far East.
-Previous work experience includes exploration and development at Maxus Energy, Pogo Producing, Decca Survey, and Texaco.
-He holds a BS in Oceanographic Technology-Geology from Lamar University and a MS in Geological and Geophysical Oceanography from Texas A&M University.
+His previous experience includes exploration and development at Maxus Energy, Pogo Producing, Decca Survey, and Texaco.
+Mr. Roden holds a B.S. in Oceanographic Technology-Geology from Lamar University and an M.S. in Geological and Geophysical Oceanography from